Masterxilo/InfiniTAM-just-run/README.md

 ## Additional Hardware
 - for WITH_CUDA: CUDA-capable NVIDIA GTX 8800-series or above (tested with NVIDIA GeForce RTX 2080)
-- supports original Kinect and XBOX One Kinect (?): TODO test
+- supports original Kinect and XBOX One Kinect (?) for Live Capture: TODO test

 # How to Run